MicrosoftDocs/Viva/Viva/insights/Use/viva-insights-my-org.md

 ## Admin tasks

-For access to **My organization**, your admin must assign you the role of _Analyst (Limited)_ for the advanced insights app.
+For access to **My organization**, your admin must assign you at least one of the following roles:

+* _Insights Business Leader_ - this can be assigned in Azure AD > Roles and Administrators.
+* _Global Reader_ - this can be assigned in Azure AD > Roles and Administrators.

 Refer your admin to [Assign roles](../setup/assign-roles-to-wpa-admins.md) for details.

 Ask your admin also needs to install and set up the Viva Insights app in Teams for the organization.
 See [Admin tasks](../personal/teams/viva-teams-app-admin-tasks.md) for details.